 Despite not buying any new single use plastic, I still made a lot of waste because so much of our food came in plastic.

 As luck would have it, Trondheim hosted a farmers market the very same weekend after Mr. Frugasaurus left me to fend for myself.
 I called up my good friend M. who also wanted to go, and we met up downtown.

 Funny thing about plastic is… it’s all over our produce aisle.
-There are no less than three different grocery stores in close proximity to where we live, and in none of them am I able to get plastic free carros, bell peppers or beet roots.
+There are no less than three different grocery stores in close proximity to where we live, and none of them carry plastic free carrots, bell peppers or beet roots.